A New People

 … the new American Æra…

 There was a man of talent for persuasion, whose thought influenced the Framers.
 The man was Thomas Paine.
-He titled his work ■Common Sense: unlike any altered view on time.
-Let us search the work for words related to the Latin word ordo, and paraphrase the usage.
+He titled his work ■Common Sense — unlike any altered view on time.
+Let us search his work for words related to the Latin word ordo, and paraphrase the usage.

-We can understand the order as the design for the species, as the DNA (before its discovery, words as order and form were used; feel also welcome to my ■Simple English Aristotle.)
+We can understand the order as a design (before DNA was discovered, words as order and form were used).

 □ It is repugnant to reason, to the universal order of things, to all examples from former ages…

-The universal order is comprehensible as principles that show in many environments, as “water does not run uphill”.
+The universal order would be for many environments, as “water does not run uphill”.

-Interestingly enough, if we wanted to render Thomas Paine’s phrase, “examples of ages”, in classic Latin, the form would be aevi exempla, and not *seclorum exempla.
-The latter would imply we talk about people of some chronological age, as 50 or 60 years old ( and ■The Curious Case of Benjamin Button does not explain the Seal).
+Interestingly enough, if we wanted to render Thomas Paine’s “examples of ages”, in classic Latin the shape would be aevi exempla and not *seclorum exempla.
+The latter would imply we talk about people of chronological age, as 50 or 60 years old. ■The Curious Case of Benjamin Button does not explain the Seal.

 Those times, second names were often assumed after the line of business, the walk of life.
 The Frankish word frank meant free, and the English Franklins were freeholders.

 Benjamin Franklin, Thomas Paine, and Charles Thomson went to grammar schools.
-Thomas Paine wrote he never learned Latin at school, but was able to familiarize with all the Latin content he needed.
-This means they all began their acquaintance with Latin in early years of life.
+Thomas Paine wrote he never learned Latin from the books at school, and yet was able to crunch all the Latin content he needed.
+Likely all the men began their acquaintance with Latin in early years of life.
 Linguistics says the years are those of language acquisition.

 Benjamin Franklin wrote,